-Similarly, Jones's simplified static-energy calculation seems incomplete in the context of a dynamical system, such as the Whipple and Carvallo models.
-Jones's static energy calculation only calculates (incompletely) one term, $K{0\delta\phi}$, of the full dynamics equations (3, 6).
-In a full dynamic analysis, $K{0\delta\phi}$ does not predict the steering of a falling bicycle (3).
-For example, that term can be nonzero for a bicycle that falls with no selfcorrective steering at all.
-And just as for the gyground, showing the small negative trail (movie S3).
-(C) Self-stable experimental TMS bicycle rolling and balancing [photo for (C) by S. Rentmeester/FMAX].

-roscopic term, we can find designs with zero or negative trail that we predict are self-stable (SOM text S6.2).
+Similarly Jones's simplified static energy calculation seems incomplete in the context of a dynamical system, like the Whipple and Carvallo models.
+Jones's static energy calculation only calculates (incompletely) one term, $K{0\delta\phi}$ , of the full dynamics equations (3, 6).
+In a full dynamic analysis $K{0\delta\phi}$ does not predict the steering of a falling bicycle (3).
+For example, that term can be non-zero for a bicycle that falls with no self-corrective steering at all.
+And, just as for the gyroscopic term, we can find designs with zero or negative trail that we predict are self-stable (Ch.
+S6.2).

 In contrast to the conventional claims above for the necessity of gyroscopic terms and trail, we have found no rigorous reasoning that demands either.
-To understand better what is needed for self-stability, we eliminated as many bicycle parameters as possible (15).
+To understand better what is needed for self-stability, we eliminated as many bicycle parameters as possible (14).
 Most centrally, we eliminated the gyroscopic terms and set the trail to zero (c = 0).
 We also reduced the mass distribution to just two point masses: one for the rear frame B and one for the steering assembly H (Fig. 1B).
-With these theoretical parameters, the wheels having no net spin angular momentum-are mechanically equivalent to skates.
-These simplifications reduce the number of parameters from Whipple's 25 to a more manageable eight.
+With these theoretical parameters the wheels having no net spin angular momentum, are mechanically equivalent to skates.
+These simplifications reduce the number of parameters from Whipple's 25 to a more manageable 8.